Welcome to Year 5

-The purpose of this letter is to provide you with information and reminders about Year 5, which we hope you and child will find useful.
+A happy new year to everyone!
+The purpose of this letter is to provide you with information and reminders about Year 5, which we hope you and your child will find useful.

-Our focus this half term will be teamwork, the children will be developing their team working skills through participation in dance and rugby.
+Our focus this half term will be leadership and responsibility, the children will be developing these skills through participation in gymnastics and tag rugby.
 Please ensure your child has a warmer kit and suitable trainers for outside PE sessions, as well as their indoor kit.

-Now as the weather has turned colder we are happy for the children to wear warm hats and gloves should they wish.
+Now as the weather continues to turn colder we are happy for the children to wear warm hats and gloves should they wish.
 An extra pair of socks is always handy in case the field is wet, as well as a plastic bag to keep muddy trainers away from the rest of their kit.

 Children must be able to remove and replace earrings independently.
 If your child has only just had their ears pierced they will need to bring in medical tape to cover their earrings themselves, not plasters.